tzyganu/Switcher/README.md

 Frontend:

  - it can change the configurable products dropdowns to text or image labels <br />  <img src="http://i.imgur.com/FdHVLAu.png" alt="config" />
- - it allows you do display the out od stock combinations of configurable products with a "not available" overlay (see image above - medium size).
+ - it allows you do display the out of stock combinations of configurable products with a "not available" overlay (see image above - medium size).
 The out of stock products may be selectable or not.
 Your choice.
  - it can change the main image in the product page when a combination is selected, if an image is available for the simple product.
 You can set the attributes that change the image.
  - it can change the full media block in the product page when a combination is selected, if at least the main image is available for the simple product.
 You can set the attributes that change the media section.